 HBO’s Last Week Tonight with John Oliver recently featured a segment on chicken farmers and the poultry industry.
 RAFI has a long history working with poultry farmers for reform in contract agriculture, and we’ve put together some research to give you a quick overview of the data behind the issues highlighted in the show.
-Lines from the show are given in blue, followed by citations from relevant sources in black text.
+Lines from the show are given in bold, followed by citations from relevant sources.

 We love eating chicken in this country, so much so that we have to produce a lot of it.

 “In the last 25 years the chicken industry has doubled its production and headcount from 80 million chickens a week to now about 160 million chickens a week…”

 Now, obviously, all this has been great news for the poultry industry which is dominated by four gigantic companies: Pilgrims, Tyson, Perdue and Sanderson Farms.

 “Broiler production and processing is carried out within tightly integrated production complexes operated by firms called integrators.
 Twenty integrators together accounted for 96 percent of all broilers produced in the United States in 2012, and the top 3 accounted for 50 percent (table 1).” — MacDonald 2014, USDA EIB-126.

 Perdue and Koch Foods, the remaining two of the top five poultry integrators, are private companies; their financials are not publicly available.

 Multiple studies have shown that many growers whose sole source of income was chicken farming live below or near the poverty line.

 The 20th percentile of annual household income for contract poultry growers was $18,782 in 2011, according to data from the USDA’s ARMS survey (MacDonald 2014, USDA EIB-126).
 This means that the bottom 20% of poultry growers had household incomes of $18,782 or less, compared to the 2011 national poverty level of $22,350 for a family of four (2011 Dept. of Health & Human Services Poverty Guidelines).